aleem-developer/A.Translator/README.md

 # A.Translator by Aleem.Developer

+> 👋 Developed by [**Aleem.Developer**](https://www.linkedin.com/in/aleem-developer) — also known as **Muhammad Aleem**, a passionate Python programmer, prompt engineer, and data science student at the **University of Central Punjab (UCP)**.
+> I specialize in building AI-powered desktop tools, and **A.Translator** is one of my flagship projects — built from scratch using Python and real-world design principles.

+---

-**A.Translator** is a powerful Python-based desktop application that translates entire PDF files into **30+ languages** using the Google Translate API.
-Designed for simplicity and performance, it features a clean GUI, animated splash screen, real-time progress bar, and smartly formatted DOCX export.
+**A.Translator** is a powerful Python-based desktop application that translates entire PDF files into **100+ languages** using the Google Translate API.
+It features a modern GUI, animated splash screen, real-time translation progress bar, and smartly formatted DOCX export.

+This is a real, production-level tool built with multithreading support, RTL formatting for languages like Urdu and Arabic, and bundled as a `.exe` with custom branding.

+---

 ## 🌟 Key Features

-- 🌐 Translate PDFs into 100+ languages
+- 🌐 Translate entire PDFs into 100+ languages
-- 🖥️ Modern GUI with splash screen and animated progress bar
+- 🖥️ Professional GUI with splash screen and animated progress bar
-- 📄 Exports output as DOCX with proper formatting
+- 📄 Export results as clean, formatted DOCX files
-- 🕌 Supports RTL languages like Urdu, Arabic, and Hebrew
+- 🕌 Right-to-left support for Urdu, Arabic, Hebrew (RTL)
-- ⚡ Fast translation with multithreaded performance
+- ⚡ Fast and multithreaded performance (great for large files)
-- 📦 `.exe` build with custom icon and installer (via PyInstaller)
+- 📦 Bundled `.exe` with installer and custom icon
 - 🧠 Built using Python, pdfplumber, ttkbootstrap, docx, and deep_translator

+---

-## 📸 Screenshots
+## 📸 Screenshot

 ![A.Translator Screenshot](A.Translator.PNG)

+---

 ## 🚀 Why I Built This

-I’m Aleem — a Python developer, prompt engineer, and data science student.
+I’m **Muhammad Aleem**, known online as **Aleem.Developer** — a student, Python developer, and future AI founder.
-My goal is to build AI that can think, code, and design.
+My goal is to build powerful digital tools that simplify real-world problems — and **A.Translator** is the first step in that journey.

-**A.Translator** was built to solve real-world language problems in document workflows and showcase what a solo developer can achieve with focus and passion.
+This project combines my passion for:
+- 🔍 Natural language processing
+- 🧠 Prompt engineering
+- 🎨 GUI design
+- 🧑‍💻 Making AI feel like an assistant

+Inspired by the greats who started in garages, I’m building my career — one project at a time.

+---

 ## 👨‍💻 Technologies Used